OpenMDAO/OpenMDAO-Framework/docs/getting-started/gui.rst

 information is not required reading so feel free to move on ahead to other parts of the docs, or view our screen casts on using the GUI.

-Built into is a small web-server that is set up when you call ``openmdao gui``.
+Built into OpenMDAO is a small web-server that is set up when you call ``openmdao gui``.
 We open up a browser window for you pointing to the address ``http://localhost:xxxx``.
 You could open up the same page yourself by typing in that address manually.
 What this means is that the server and the browser are both on the same machine, but are still passing information between each other over the the computer's internal network using the HTTP protocol.
 Since everything is happening over the computer's internal network, you don't need to be connected to the Internet or even have your wireless card turned on!

-The GUI and the computational server communicate with each other via a technology called `web-sockets <http://en.wikipedia.org/wiki/WebSocket>`_ which enabled bi-directional communication.
+The GUI and the computational server communicate with each other via a technology called `web-sockets <http://en.wikipedia.org/wiki/WebSocket>`_ which enables bi-directional communication.
 All of the things you see in the browser window are rendered using HTML5 and javascript.
 We rely on a number of different javascript libraries to make all these things work, but we rely most heavily on `jQuery <http://jqueryui.com/>`_.